divyakedia/OIBSIP/README.md

 Typically, a product and service-based business always need their Data Scientist to predict their future sales with every step they take to manipulate the cost of advertising their product

+# Task 3: IRIS FLOWER CLASSIFICATION

+Iris flower has three species; setosa, versicolor, and virginica, which differs according to their measurements.
+Now assume that you have the measurements of the iris flowers according to their species, and here your task is to train a machine learning model that can learn from the measurements of the iris species and classify them.